The Home of Golf, Scotland

 When one thinks of golf in Scotland, ones thoughts go quickly to St Andrews and the ‘Old Course’.
 Golf has been played over the ancient links since the early 15th century, it is truly the 'cradle of the game'.
 Not only is St Andrews a testament to the history of the game of golf but the Old Course is a monument to golf course architecture.

-The county around St Andrews is called ‘The Kingdom of Fife’ and has around 60 golf clubs.
-Including such classics as Lundin and Leven Links, Crail, Ellie, Ladybank and the modern links of Kingsbarns.
+The shire around St Andrews is called ‘The Kingdom of Fife’ and has around 60 golf clubs.
+The highlights are such classic links as Lundin & Leven Links, Crail, Elie and for a change of pace the heathland course of Ladybank.
+In recent years a few modern links have been build, Kingsbarns, the Craighead Course at Crail and in 2020 Dumbarnie Links.

 On the west coast is the Ayrshire region and it doesn’t disappoint with the world famous courses of Royal Troon, Prestwick and Turnberry.
 A little less well known, or hidden gems are Western Gails, Dundonald, The Irvine, Kilmarnock and Prestwick 'St Nicholas'.
 The Old Prestwick has a particularly special place in golf history being the host club of the first Open Championship back in 1860.